5 Days in Istanbul: A First-Time Visitor’s Itinerary Made Easy

 Kilic Ali Pasa Hamami

 Going to the hammam is another activity you cannot miss while in Istanbul.
-There are loads of these traditional Turkish baths spread throughout the city, but we particularly recommend Kilic Ali Pasa if you want a pampering experience that blends modern comfort within a meticulously restored building.
+There are loads of these traditional Turkish baths spread throughout the city.
+Still, we particularly recommend Kilic Ali Pasa if you want a pampering experience that blends modern comfort within a meticulously restored building.
 It’s essentially the best of both worlds, offering a divine taste of the hammam experience within a setting that caters to linguistically challenged tourists.

 Galata Mevlevi Museum